fmahadyBD/Resume/README.md

 # Resume
-This a Portfolio website only Using HTML
+ This is a Portfolio Website Only using HTML.
+It is a BITM SEIP Course's Project
 # Website Link: https://fmahadybd.github.io/Resume/